List of NCAA Division I baseball programs

 The following is a list of schools that participate in NCAA Division I baseball.
-In the 2022 season, 301 Division I schools competed.
+In the 2025 season, 300 Division I schools competed.
 These teams compete to go to the 64-team Division I baseball tournament and then to Omaha, Nebraska, and Charles Schwab Field, for the eight-team Men's College World Series (MCWS).

-Conference affiliations are current for the coming 2023 NCAA baseball season.
+Conference affiliations are current for the upcoming 2026 NCAA baseball season.
 Years of conference changes, indicated in footnotes, reflect baseball seasons, which take place in the calendar year after a conference change takes effect.
-Numbers of appearances in the NCAA Tournament and MCWS, plus MCWS titles, are current through the 2022 college baseball season.
+Numbers of appearances in the NCAA Tournament and MCWS are current through the 2025 season, and MCWS titles are also current through the 2025 college baseball season.

-Another Division I program will be downgraded after the 2023 season.
-Hartford has begun its plan to transition its athletic department, including baseball, to Division III in 2024.